 (5) a plan, which will be instituted in addition to the proposed alternative operational or equipment controls, to reduce, where technologically and economically feasible, volatile organic compound emissions from other source operations at the facility, further than that required under the Rules of this Section, if these sources exist at the facility, such that aggregate volatile organic compound emissions from the facility will in no case be greater through application of the alternative control than would be allowed through conformance with the rules of this Section;

-(6) a schedule for the installation or institution of the alternative operational or equipment controls in conformance with Rule .0909 of this Section, as applicable; and
+(6) a schedule for the installation or institution of the alternative operational or equipment controls in conformance with 15A NCAC 02D .0909, as applicable; and

 (7) certification that emissions of all other air contaminants from the subject source are in compliance with all applicable local, state and federal laws and regulations.

-The petition may include a copy of the permit application and need not duplicate information in the permit application.
+The petition may include a copy of the permit application.

 (d) The Director shall approve a petition for alternative control if:

-(1) The petition is submitted in accordance with Paragraph (d) of this Rule;
+(1) the petition is submitted in accordance with Paragraph (d) of this Rule;

-(2) The Director determines that the petitioner cannot comply with the rules in question because of technological or economical infeasibility;
+(2) the Director determines that the petitioner cannot comply with the rules in question because of technological or economical infeasibility;

-(3) All other air contaminant emissions from the facility are in compliance with, or under a schedule for compliance as expeditiously as practicable with, all applicable local, state, and federal regulations; and
+(3) all other air contaminant emissions from the facility are in compliance with, or under a schedule for compliance as expeditiously as practicable with, all applicable local, state, and federal regulations; and

-(4) The petition contains a schedule for achieving and maintaining reduction of volatile organic compound emissions to the maximum extent feasible and as expeditiously as practicable.
+(4) the petition contains a schedule for achieving and maintaining reduction of volatile organic compound emissions to the maximum extent feasible and as expeditiously as practicable.

 (e) When controls different from those specified in the appropriate emission standards in this Section are approved by the Director, the permit shall contain a condition stating such controls.